-Those with osteoporosis suffer from porous or brittle bones.
-The lack of bone density increases the risk of bone fractures.
-Women who have gone through menopause are more likely to develop this disease.
+Women who have gone through menopause are more likely to develop this disease as estrogen protects the bones.
 Osteoporosis can be a side effect of some medications.
 However, there are numerous risk factors for osteoporosis, such as:

 - Alcohol abuse